andrewwestenskow/morning-reviews/week3/javascript-5.md

 - Start out by reviewing context and the this keyword with students

   - Context is the value of this
-  - this is a placeholder for the object to which a method or property belong
+  - this is a placeholder for the object to which a method or property belongs
     - Review explicit, implicit, and default context
       - default: window (different in node)
       - implicit: inside of a function declaration